SiftScience/sift-ios/README.md

   ```

 * (Recommended) If your app uses motion sensors (accelerometer, gyro, or
-  magnetometer), and you want to send it to Sift, add this line:
+  magnetometer), and you want to send motion data to Sift, add this line:
   ```
   [sift setAllowUsingMotionSensors:YES];
   ```